Use ADB in Remote Machine

 adb kill-server

-# kill ssh command which contains 5037
+# kill ssh port forward command which contains 5037

 ps -lef | grep ssh | grep 5037 | awk "{print \$2}" | xargs kill